bcmichael/RNMR-Docs/docs/command/full_command.md

 `WRRI` writes data from a RRI device.
 If no command is specified RNMR will prompt for it with no default.
 The response will be printed as an informational message.
 ## WRT
-Write to `WRT` file opened by `OPNWRT`
+Write line to file opened by `OPNWRT`

 Category: File IO

-Format: `WRT` arg1 arg2 ... arg10
+Format: `WRT` arg...

-Defaults: none none ... none
+Defaults: none

 Description:
-Writes arguments to `WRT` file.
-If no arguments are specified a line will be prompted for and written.
+`WRT` writes a line to a file opened by `OPNWRT`.
+When multiple arguments are passed to `WRT` they are all written to the same line.
+Arguments are padded with spaces in multiples of 8.
+This means that for example if the first argument has 7 or less characters the second argument will start at the 9th character in the line.
+If it had 8-15 characters the second argument would start at the 17th character and so on.
+The total length of the line cannot exceed 80 characters, so `WRT` can accept a maximum of 10 arguments when each argument is less than 8 characters long.
+If no arguments are provided RNMR will prompt for a single value to write.
 ## WSB
 Write to spectrometer bus